ifo/redlua.com/content/post/small-list-of-spacemacs-tips.md

 +++
 date = "2015-11-28T13:33:45-05:00"
 draft = false
-tags = [ "spacemacs", "tips" ]
+tags = ["spacemacs", "tips"]
-title = "small list of spacemacs tips"
+title = "Small list of spacemacs tips"

 +++

+**Note**: I've decided to abandoned the switch, and am working on making my vim config better, giving me at least some of the neat features present in spacemacs.

+---

 I've recently started making the switch from vim + tmux to spacemacs.
 Things have been very slow going, but occasionally I learn something that really